Beam Energy Measurement using a Bayesian Approach with the Stacked Foil Method: Materials and Methods

 \subsection{Beam Line Setups}

 The beam energy was measured for both available outports at the BMC, the BTL outport, and the outport where the STS is installed.
 Despite the protons being accelerated by the same machine for both the BTL and the STS outports, the pristine beam energy extracted from the two ports can differ slightly.
 This discrepancy can be attributed to factors such as local magnetic field inhomogeneities and beam extraction parameters at the respective outport, e.g. the radial position of the stripper and its angle (see Figure 7 of Ref. \cite{haffner_study_2019}).
+Furthermore, the extracted beam delivered to each outport exhibits slightly different characteristics, such as variations in emittance and transverse phase-space distribution.
+To evaluate the robustness of our methodology under these differing beam conditions, measurements were performed at both outports.
+Beyond methodological considerations, we were also interested in determining the beam energy specific to each extraction line.
+Accordingly, measurements were performed at both outports.

 On the BTL, energy measurements were performed in three different configurations, which are illustrated in Figure~\ref{fig:btl_scheme}.
 Configuration \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} { 1}}} represents the energy of the pristine beam extracted from the BTL port of the cyclotron.
 Configuration \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} { 2}}} represents the energy of the beam after it has been extracted into air through a \qty{350}{\um}-thick aluminium beam scatterer and a \qty{50}{\um}-thick aluminium beam extraction window.
 This configuration is most often used for low-flux irradiations.
 Finally, configuration \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} { 3}}} represents the energy of the beam that is delivered to cells in the context of in-vitro radiobiology experiments performed using the BTL (in preparation).
-All the measurements on the BTL have been performed with a stripper angle of 91\textdegree \ of stripper \#\!
-1 on carrousel~4, i.e. the rotating holder inside the cyclotron on which the stripper foils dedicated to the BTL outport are mounted \cite{haffner_study_2019}.
+All the measurements on the BTL have been performed with a stripper angle of 91\textdegree \ of \mbox{stripper~\#\!
+1} on carrousel~4, i.e. the rotating holder inside the cyclotron on which the stripper foils dedicated to the BTL outport are mounted \cite{haffner_study_2019}.

 At the STS outport, only the measurement in configuration \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {4}}} took place.
 There, the pristine beam energy was measured at the level of the STS, where the pristine beam has already passed through a \qty{50}{\um} titanium beam extraction window and the beam energy was decreased slightly.
 The measurement with the STS has been performed with a stripper angle of 99.8\textdegree \ of the stripper \#\!
 1 on carrousel~7.